Soft Coated Wheaten Terrier

 Training Milestones for Soft Coated Wheaten Terrier

-Successful training for Soft Coated Wheaten Terrier respects this breed's good (can be stubborn) trainability profile and natural friendly tendencies.
+Training results for a Soft Coated Wheaten Terrier depend on matching the method to the breed's real-world trainability profile and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Soft Coated Wheaten Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Soft Coated Wheaten Terrier owners should expect the training journey to require patience given this breed's good (can be stubborn) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources